Agapia Stephanopoulos

-Mother Agapia or Nun Agapia (secular name Anastasia Stephanopoulos; born September 20, 1959) is an American nun of the Russian Orthodox Church Outside of Russia (ROCOR).
+Mother Agapia or Nun Agapia (secular name Anastasia Stephanopoulos; born September 20, 1959) is an American nun of the Eastern Orthodox Church.
 Currently based in New York, she has been an outspoken advocate for Palestinian Christians and critic of Israeli policy towards Palestinians.

 Early life and education

 Anastasia Stephanopoulos was born to a Greek Orthodox family in New Jersey.
 She and her brother, George Stephanopoulos, were both raised Greek Orthodox.
 Her father, Rev. Robert Stephanopoulos, was pastor of Sts.
 Constantine and Helen Greek Orthodox Cathedral in Cleveland Heights, Ohio and later dean of the Archdiocesan Cathedral of the Holy Trinity in New York City.
 Her mother, Nikki Stephanopoulos (1933-2023), was a public affairs officer for the Greek Orthodox Archdiocese of America.
 Anastasia remained active in the church throughout high school.
 She graduated from the University of Michigan.